Edward Holland (mayor): Personal life

 In 1739, two years after the death of his first wife, Holland was married to Frances Nicoll (1704–1787), the daughter of William Nicoll and Anna (née Van Rensselaer) Nicoll.
 Her father was Speaker of the New York General Assembly from 1702 to 1718, her maternal grandfather was Col. Jeremias van Rensselaer and her paternal grandfather was Matthias Nicoll, the 6th Mayor of New York City.

 Holland died on November 10, 1756, in New York City, New York.
 He was buried at Trinity Church Cemetery.
 After his death, his widow moved to her brother Rensselaer Nicoll's house in Bethlehem, New York.
+A street in the Bronx is named in his honor (Holland Avenue).